techomax/techomax.github.io/_includes/pages/privacy-en.md

 Data collected:
 	- Approximate location of user, based on their IP-Address
-	- Any messages and info that the user willingly sends Our Live Chat widget provider is Chaport.
+	- Any messages and info that the user willingly sends Our Live Chat widget provider is Tawk.to.

 ### 3. Registration & Verification of potential partners
 - **Registation Form**